 IV therapy is provided in a number of different settings, including:

-- Hospitals: Many patients at hospitals undergo some type of IV therapy, typically in addition to some other kind of treatment.
-People treated with IV therapy at a hospital are either there for an emergency or as an inpatient.
+- Hospitals: Many patients at hospitals undergo some type of IV, typically in addition to some other kind of treatment in this medical setting.
+People treated with an IV at a hospital are either there for an emergency, as an inpatient, or for critically ill patients.
+Hospitals will also use intravenous administration to deliver medications as an alternative to swallowing pills or further injections.

-- Urgent care centers: Urgent care centers can handle some more minor emergencies.
+- Urgent care centers: Urgent care centers can handle some minor emergencies.
 For example, if you need stitches, you may opt to go to an urgent care center instead of a hospital emergency room.
 Urgent care centers are typically less expensive than hospitals.
-Depending on the reason for your visit, you may receive IV therapy at an urgent care center.
+Depending on the reason for your visit, you may receive an IV at an urgent care center.

-- Medical spas: Medical spas offer a wide array of treatments to choose from, ranging from traditional spa options like a massage to medical treatments like IV therapy.
+- Medical spas: Medical spas offer a wide array of treatments to choose from, ranging from traditional spa options like a massage to medical treatments like IV hydration therapy.
 As a mix between a spa and a medical clinic, the staff is also a mix of non-healthcare and healthcare professionals.
 If you undergo an IV drip, a healthcare professional should administer the treatment.

 - IV bars: IV bars or lounges offer different IV therapies.
 These treatment sites are sometimes in a fixed location, while others operate as mobile units.

 - At home: Concierge services, like Mobile IV Medics, come to you.
-Instead of traveling to another location, you can undergo IV therapy in the comfort of your own home.
+Instead of traveling to another location, you can undergo IV hydration therapy in the comfort of your own home.
 If you are located in Southern California, Texas, Nevada, Georgia, Illinois, or Florida, we likely service your area.

 What Does It Cost To Undergo IV Therapy?